Geoff Chappell - Software Analyst

 Everything at this site is the result of time I have somehow managed to find, off and on over 20 years, for writing up as a public resource some of what I discover in my own research.
 Frankly, the research is always something I would do for my own pleasure since I am very much that sort of person who is driven by inquisitiveness, but writing up is a chore.
 Though I have sometimes made a point of reserving large stretches of time just for research and writing, it is more typical that even research is limited to time snatched between items of paid work.
 At best, only 10% of what I find even gets an attempt at a write-up.
 Your choice is typically between having a draft or an unannotated list, or having nothing.
 This compromise of publishing unpolished work is far from easy for me, but seems preferable to leaving those drafts and lists to moulder in a virtual drawer, awaiting time for perfection.
 The deciding factor in this is that even what little I get round to writing up is in far too many cases both more detailed and more reliable than you can find from Microsoft.
 I don’t say this to my credit.
 I don’t mean it to Microsoft’s discredit, either, but to the shame of an industry that bleats a lot about Microsoft’s dominance and about Microsoft’s supposedly awful software yet invests next to nothing in uncovering the details.

 Two studies have grown from pages that I initially provided just as miscellaneous notes (see below).
 Because kernel-mode programming, e.g., of device drivers and file system filter drivers, is the commercial specialty that funded this website as a free public resource, it could not easily itself be a subject for free work.
-Not until 2016 did it get serious attention at this website, not even to publish old notes whose commercial value has long passed.
-Now, however, the Kernel study starts to look like it may some day be a resource to reckon with for the functions and structures exposed by the kernel and the HAL.
-A Win32 study collects similarly detailed notes on the lower levels of user-mode Windows—or is meant to.
+Not until 2016 did it start getting serious attention at this website, not even to publish old notes whose commercial value has long passed.
+Now, however, the Kernel study is well on its way to becoming a resource to reckon with for the functions and structures exposed by the kernel and the HAL.
+A Win32 study collects similarly detailed notes on the lower levels of user-mode Windows—or would, except that kernel-mode Windows keeps claiming my attention much more readily.

-This website in its present form was designed around its being the repository for the public results of two fairly large studies that had already been done by 2007: first into the API functions exported by various modules of the Windows Shell; and second into the Microsoft Visual C++ compiler and linker.
+This website in its present form dates from 2007, when it was redesigned around its being the repository for the public results of two fairly large studies that had started in 2004: first into the API functions exported by various modules of the Windows Shell; and second into the Microsoft Visual C++ compiler and linker.
 Even the smaller study has several hundred pages.
 Be aware, please, that both these studies always were open-ended exercises.
-Pages vary significantly in their degree of completion.
-Some pages tell you more than you might ever have imagined could be written (or would want to be).
+The first held my earnest attention until 2010 but never regained it when I returned to the website in 2016.
+The second was abandoned because of illness in late 2006 and has barely even been looked at since.
+Pages in both these studies vary significantly in their degree of completion.
+Some tell you more than you might ever have imagined could be written (or would want to be).
 Others are nothing more than sketches or placeholders.
-Many exist only because they looked to be a quick write-up: if they are not important, or even useful, in themselves, they typically touched on something that is but which looked far too demanding to write up.

 To reach the studies, click the corresponding tabs in the banner.
 Each study has its own table of contents, which is more or less essential for navigation.
 If you see no banner with tabs for these studies, or no table of contents to the left of this page, then please check the Browser Advice before trying to pick your way through any of the studies.